Who is a Costume Designer?

 How to Become a Costume Designer in India?

 Becoming a costume designer in India requires a combination of education, skills, and experience.
-Here's a step-by-step guide on how to pursue this career path:
+Here's a step-by-step guide:

 -